 Cash and cash equivalents are the only financial instruments that potentially subject the Company to concentrations of credit risk.
-At June 30, 2020 and December 31, 2019, the Company maintains its cash and cash equivalents with high-quality, accredited financial institutions and, accordingly, such funds are subject to minimal credit risk.
-The Company has no significant off-balance sheet concentrations of credit risk, such as foreign currency exchange contracts, option contracts or other hedging arrangements.
+At September 30, 2020 and December 31, 2019, the Company maintains its cash and cash equivalents with high-quality, accredited financial institutions and, accordingly, such funds are subject to minimal credit risk.
+The Company has no off-balance sheet concentrations of credit risk, such as foreign currency exchange contracts, option contracts or other hedging arrangements.

-Comprehensive Income (Loss)
+Comprehensive (Loss) Income

-Comprehensive income (loss) is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources, if any.
-Comprehensive income (loss) equaled net income (loss) for all periods presented.
+Comprehensive (loss) income is defined as the change in equity of a business enterprise during a period from transactions and other events and circumstances from non-owner sources, if any.
+Comprehensive (loss) income equaled net (loss) income for all periods presented.